jtymoszczuk/neutrino-guide/README.md

 We will spin up the node using Digital Ocean and create a droplet.
 Use my [referral link here](https://m.do.co/c/e22779be4678).
 You will get $200 in credits over a 60 day period.
 We will be using a $7/mos.
 Droplet.
 Then enable the Reserved IP for $5/mos.

+1. Create a project
+2. Click "Create" under drop down click -> "Droplet"
+3. For Region choose one close to you; Choose Ubuntu for Image; Choose Basic; Select the cheapest droplet $6 - $7.
+4. Under "HostName" name your Droplet
+5. Create password or SSH keys
+6. "Create Droplet"
+7. Click on your droplet once it loads.
+Next to Reserved IP click `Enable now` and assign it.
+8. Click your droplets name to get back to it.
+Then click "Access" then click "Launch Droplet console"

 ## Set up user
 ```
 $ adduser joe (Save pw)